 About the Author:

-Robyn Pashby, PhD, is a clinical health psychologist, a passionate OAC member, and someone who has both personal experience with and a family history of obesity.
-Dr. Pashby has spent the last 15 years incorporating mental healthcare into obesity treatment in a variety of multidisciplinary settings, and most recently in her own behavioral health group practice.
+Robyn Pashby, PhD, is a clinical health psychologist who is deeply committed to the mission of the OAC.
+She has personal experience with obesity and comes from a family with a history of obesity.
+Over the past 15 years, Dr. Pashby has dedicated her work to integrating mental healthcare into obesity treatment.
+She has done this in various multidisciplinary settings and, most recently, through her own behavioral health group practice.